'Shameful,' 'treasonous,' 'disgraceful': Trump slammed from all sides for news conference with Putin

 "President Trump proved not only unable, but unwilling to stand up to Putin.
 He and Putin seemed to be speaking from the same script as the president made a conscious choice to defend a tyrant against the fair questions of a free press, and to grant Putin an uncontested platform to spew propaganda and lies to the world," McCain said.

-"No prior president has ever abased himself more abjectly before a tyrant," he added.

-Former CIA director John Brennan, a Democrat and a frequent Trump critic, called Trump's performance at the news conference "nothing short of treasonous."
+Former CIA director John Brennan, a frequent Trump critic and an national security analyst for NBC News and MSNBC, called Trump's performance "nothing short of treasonous."

-"I never thought I would see the day when our American President would stand on the stage with the Russian President and place blame on the United States for Russian aggression.
-This is shameful," Flake, another frequent critic of the president, said on Twitter.

-At the news conference held after the summit, Trump downplayed the assessment of the U.S. intelligence community that Moscow mounted an effort to help him win the presidency in 2016.
+Trump met with Putin one-on-one for more than two hours and in a session with aides present.
+In the joint appearance after their summit, Trump downplayed the assessment of the U.S. intelligence community that Moscow mounted an effort to help him win the presidency in 2016, blasted the American news media, bashed the FBI and the special counsel investigation into Russian election meddling, and suggested that Putin was more credible than his own director of national intelligence, who has accused Russia of mounting an "unprecedented influence campaign" in 2016.

 "[Putin] just said it's not Russia," Trump said.
 "I will say this: I don’t see any reason why it would be."